freemansoft/IOIODotNet/README.md

   * Board verification is not yet automatic
   * Higher level APIs are not yet implemented
   * IOIOImpl methods are missing code
-2. None of the complex abstractions or buses have been implemented.
+2. ICSP and SPI have not been coded.
+I don't have any peripherals of that type
+3. Pulse Input has not be tested

 ###Outbound Messages###
 Outbound message types_xxxTo_ have not been fully built for peripherals that have not yet been implemented.
 The _IOIOMessageToFactory_ may not have factory methods for all message types.

 ###Inbound Change Notification###
-Programs can poll for changes.
+Programs can poll for changes or be notified based on the handler.
 Change notification loosely based on Observer/Observable pattern.
 See unit tests for examples

 ###Hardening###
 Board verificaton is not finished.